napari/docs/docs/tutorials/fundamentals/viewer.md

 #### Roll dimensions

 The third button rolls the dimensions that are currently displayed in the viewer.
 For example if you have a `ZYX` volume and are looking at the `YX` slice, this will then show you the `ZY` slice.
+You can also right-click this button to re-order the dimensions by drag-and-drop.

 #### Transpose dimensions